Airstack-xyz/airstack-frames-sdk/README.md

 ### `checkChannelActionsByFarcasterUser`

-Check If a Farcaster user of a given FID has attended a list of POAP events.
+Check If a Farcaster user of a given FID has taken any channel action (cast, reply, of follow) on a specific channel.

 **Input**